sl5net/docker-0ad-mod-testbed/README.md

 *   **Support for Different 0 A.D.
 Versions:** To support different 0 A.D. versions, allowing mods to be tested and developed for specific versions of the game.
 *   **User-Friendly Configuration:** To provide an easy way to configure the testing environment, such as through environment variables or configuration files.

-## Usage

-(This section should contain detailed instructions on how to use the project, including prerequisites, steps to build the Docker image, and steps to run the container.
-This guide should be based on the current state of the project.)

-## Structure

-(This section should contain a description of the project structure, including the role of each file and directory.)

-## Contributing

-(This section should contain instructions on how others can contribute to this project, such as by reporting bugs, submitting pull requests, or donating resources.)

-## License

-(This section should contain the license for the project.)
 ```

-**Explanation:**

-*   **Clear Goals:** The `README.md` clearly describes the goals of the project and what it aims to achieve.
-*   **Current Status:** The "Current Status" section describes what the project can currently do.
-*   **Future Goals:** The "Future Goals" section provides a vision for the future of the project and what it will accomplish in the future.
-*   **Structure and Contributing:** The "Structure" and "Contributing" sections are placeholders for future information.

-You can use this `README.md` as a starting point and fill it with more detailed instructions and information as the project evolves.